Julia-Russell02/cse163-finalproject/README.md

 - main.py
   - this file can be run to reproduce our data visualization + analysis
 - processing.py
-  - this file cannot be run and contains the code used to process our data
+  - this file contains the code used to process our data
 - testing.py
   - this file can be run and contains the testing methods for our code
 - cse163_utils.py